julieqiu/librarianx/doc/prompt.md

 * `doc/todo.md` is the active implementation plan.
 * `README.md` is the high-level overview.

+**Repository locations**

+* `$HOME/code/googleapis/google-cloud-python` is the location of the google-cloud-python repository.
+* `$HOME/code/googleapis/google-cloud-go` is the location of the google-cloud-go repository.
+* `$HOME/code/googleapis/google-cloud-rust` is the location of the google-cloud-rust repository.
+* `$HOME/code/googleapis/googleapis` is the location of the googleapis repository.

+**Style**

+* CONTRIBUTING.md is the contributing guide
+* doc/howwewritego.md has my preference on Go style

 **How to respond**

 * Ask clarifying questions before providing solutions.